 The understanding of unsteady airflow in the aerospace industry is a specialist subject, understanding of it in the cycling industry is almost zero and the majority of aggressors are essentially ignorant of it despite all of the visual clues that point to transient turbulent unsteady flow.

 As the situation with FLO progressed.
 A letter was received by my employer from a firm of solicitors representing FLO cycling.
 FLO have strenuously denied they sent this letter but neither myself or my colleagues are convinced for the following reasons:

 - This letter was sent to a company address in the wrong country.
-Prior to receiving this letter, a member of the Slowtwitch forum called Dan Empfield sent me an email asking where I worked and eluded to the incorrect said country.
+Post to receiving this letter, a member of the Slowtwitch forum called Dan Empfield sent me an email asking where I worked and eluded to the incorrect said country.
 I did not respond.
-Days later, a letter was received at the address in the wrong country.
-Pure Coincidence - unlikely?
+Days before, a letter was received at the address in the wrong country.
+Pure Coincidence – unlikely?

 - I made a statement in my blog; “The FLO cycling and Hunt wheels performed badly, they appear to have been designed by individuals with a limited understanding of aerodynamics of rotating objects”.
 It is difficult to prove correct methods in aerodynamics as there are few recognized codes of practice.
 Hence, I elected to cite their use of bearing engineering (tribology) as a basis for the statement.
 I included written responses from SKF, FAG and NTN.
 This was sent to their solicitors The page in question was deleted from the FLO website shortly afterwards.
 I thought this may happen so I took a copy of it, which you can view HERE.
 Coincidence once again? – Unlikely.

 - Flo have been called out on multiple occasions for using CFD as a marketing tool.
 They neglected to nipples or even the spokes in their models!
 To date, they have not responded

 What is in it for me and my colleagues